paldhous/ucsc/2016/investigative-policy/md_raw/class6.md

 Sqoop is currently made freely avilable to journalists, as it tries to expand its user based.
 It is a for-profit, however, so it is possible that charges will be introduced in future.

-##### Privately held companies
+##### Privately-held companies

-It is much harder to do background research on privately held companies, which do not have to file reports to the SEC.
+It is much harder to do background research on privately-held companies, which do not have to file reports to the SEC.
 So think about the agencies (state and federal) that have some oversight or regulatory role.
 For example, a company running animal experiments will have to file reports about its use of animals to the U.S. Department of Agriculture's Animal and Plant Health Inspection Service, which can be searched [here](https://acissearch.aphis.usda.gov/LPASearch/faces/CustomerSearch.jspx).

-While somewhat dated, [here](backgrounding_companies.pdf) is a useful guide to backgrounding privately held companies.
+While somewhat dated, [here](backgrounding_companies.pdf) is a useful guide to backgrounding privately-held companies.

 In the U.S., companies are registered with the authorities in the state they call home.
 You can search for businesses registered in California [here](http://kepler.sos.ca.gov/).
 You can order basic documents about companies' registration [using this form](http://bpd.cdn.sos.ca.gov/pdf/be-records-requests.pdf).